 2015 POL Connecticut State Champion

-Poetry Out Loud (POL) is a nationwide contest for high school students that encourages them to learn about great poetry through memorization and recitation.
-Students who participate in Poetry Out Loud master public speaking skills, build self-confidence, and learn about their literary heritage.
-The program satisfies more than half of the NCTE English Language Arts Standards.
+Poetry Out Loud is a nationwide contest that encourages high school students to learn about great poetry through memorization and recitation.
+Students who participate in Poetry Out Loud practice public speaking skills, build self-confidence, and learn about their literary heritage.

 Poetry Out Loud is a partnership of the Connecticut Center for the Book at Connecticut Humanities, the Connecticut Office of the Arts at Department of Economic and Community Development, the National Endowment for the Arts, and the Poetry Foundation.

 |February 4, 2016||Deadline to register for School Champion Workshop|

 |February 9, 2016||School Champion Workshop at Central Connecticut State University|